 Physical Therapists, Physical Therapy Assistants, Occupational Therapists and Occupational Therapy Assistants looking for evidenced-based information on stroke rehabilitative care.

-To maintain current certification, 16 hours of continuing education specific to stroke and a re-certification fee of $75 for National Stroke Association members and $100 for non-members will be necessary every 2 years.
+To maintain current certification, 16 hours of continuing education specific to stroke and a re-certification fee of $75 for American Stroke Association members and $100 for non-members will be necessary every 2 years.

-Download this PDF for more information on examples of approved continuing education options.
+Renew your CSRS For more information on examples of approved continuing education options download this form.
 A random sampling of 10 percent of renewal applicants will be contacted to submit documentation of their continuing education activities.